freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 Designing interactive coding challenges is difficult.
 It would be much easier to write a lengthy explanation or to create a video tutorial.
 But for our core curriculum, we're sticking with what works best for most people - a fully interactive, video game-like experience.

 We want campers to achieve a flow state.
 We want them to build momentum and blast through our curriculum with as few snags as possible.
-We want them to go into the projects with confidence and gain a wide exposure to programming concepts.
+We want them to go into the projects with confidence and gain wide exposure to programming concepts.

 Note that for Version 7.0 of the freeCodeCamp curriculum, we are moving toward [an entirely project-focused model with a lot more repetition](https://www.freecodecamp.org/news/python-curriculum-is-live/).